ipfs/kubo/README.md

 With the purely functional package manager [Nix](https://nixos.org/nix/) you can install kubo (go-ipfs) like this:

 ```
-$ nix-env -i ipfs
+$ nix-env -i kubo
 ```

-You can also install the Package by using its attribute name, which is also `ipfs`.
+You can also install the Package by using its attribute name, which is also `kubo`.

 #### Solus